UrstrulyBhavana/QuizMaster/README.md

+#QuizMaster-App

-QuizMaster is a simple and interactive quiz application built using HTML, CSS, and JavaScript.
+## QuizMaster is a simple and interactive quiz application built using HTML, CSS, and JavaScript.
-It allows users to test their knowledge by answering multiple-choice questions and receive immediate feedback.
+## It allows users to test their knowledge by answering multiple-choice questions and receive immediate feedback.
-This project is perfect for beginners looking to practice core web development concepts and create dynamic web applications.
+## This project is perfect for beginners looking to practice core web development concepts and create dynamic web applications.

-    Features
+## Features:-

-Dynamic Question Display: Questions are loaded dynamically from a predefined set of data.
+### Dynamic Question Display: Questions are loaded dynamically from a predefined set of data.

-Multiple-Choice Answers: Each question has four answer options, allowing users to select their response.
+### Multiple-Choice Answers: Each question has four answer options, allowing users to select their response.

-Instant Feedback: Correct and incorrect answers are visually highlighted after selection.
+### Instant Feedback: Correct and incorrect answers are visually highlighted after selection.

-Score Tracking: Keeps track of the user’s correct answers throughout the quiz.
+### Score Tracking: Keeps track of the user’s correct answers throughout the quiz.

-Restart Option: Users can restart the quiz after completing all questions.
+### Restart Option: Users can restart the quiz after completing all questions.

-Responsive Design: The app is designed to look good on both desktop and mobile devices.
+### Responsive Design: The app is designed to look good on both desktop and mobile devices.

-Hover Effects: Interactive buttons provide visual feedback on hover.
+### Hover Effects: Interactive buttons provide visual feedback on hover.

-    Importance of the Project
+  ###  Importance of the Project

-Learning Experience: This project is a great way for beginners to understand and practice:
+#### Learning Experience: This project is a great way for beginners to understand and practice:

-DOM manipulation using JavaScript.
+#### DOM manipulation using JavaScript.

-Event handling to create interactivity.
+#### Event handling to create interactivity.

-Styling web pages with CSS.
+#### Styling web pages with CSS.

-Foundational Skills: Helps develop the fundamental skills needed for building dynamic web applications.
+#### Foundational Skills: Helps develop the fundamental skills needed for building dynamic web applications.

-    Technologies Used
+  ##  Technologies Used :-

-HTML5: For structuring the content of the application.
+### HTML5: For structuring the content of the application.

-CSS3: For styling and responsive design.
+### CSS3: For styling and responsive design.

-JavaScript: For implementing the quiz logic and interactivity.
+### JavaScript: For implementing the quiz logic and interactivity.